giftig/docs.scala-lang/_style/declarations.md

         List("").foldLeft[Int](0, _ + _.length)

 For complex DSLs, or with type-names that are long, it can be difficult to fit the entire signature on one line.
-In those cases, align the open-paren of the parameter lists, one list per line (i.e. if you can't put them all on one line, put one each per line):
+In those cases, wrap at the opening bracket, lining up brackets and indenting argument lists, as with any other call or declaration:

-    protected def forResource(resourceInfo: Any)
+    protected def forResource(
+      resourceInfo: Any
+    )(
-                             (f: (JsonNode) => Any)
+      f: (JsonNode) => Any
+    )(
+      implicit urlCreator: URLCreator,
+      configurer: OAuthConfiguration
-                             (implicit urlCreator: URLCreator, configurer: OAuthConfiguration): Any = {
+    ): Any = {
       ...
     }